aryszka/mml/tutorial.md

 - log
 - strings

-Most of the functions in the standard library are also accessible through the bundled 'lang' module.
+Most of the functions of the current standard library are also accessible through the bundled 'lang' module.

 ## Package management